 History in Brief

-Lindsy is a millennial and a mother with her Bachelors in Economics.
-Lindsy has decades of experience working with at risk kids.
+Lindsy Judd is a mom of two with her Bachelors in Economics.
+She started working with at risk kids in 2000.
 After graduating high school, she gave back by becoming a school board member.
 In the education system, Lindsy has been an administrator, teacher and tutor.
 Lindsy also worked on a family farm where she advocated for food security and the slow food movement.
-Her passion for economic justice lead her to join with local groups to fight hunger and end homelessness.
+Her passion for economic justice leads her to join with local groups to fight hunger and end homelessness.
 As an active member of our community, Lindsy understands the difficulties Washoe families face.

 Our community is growing and feels pressure to develop rural areas.
 We can follow the guidelines set out by the masterplan without compromising.
 We can have better schools, more RTC routes, and modern water systems.